 Then they had a Nerf gun war.
 The party co-ordinator split them into two teams.
 We put out black balloons with red crepe paper masks to be the bad guys.
 He had them try to shoot the other team’s bad guy.
 They also used the nunchucks to “fight” the bad guys that were taped to the walls around the room.
 The idea for the bad guy balloons is from The Meta Picture.
 I made the nunchucks out of foam pipe insulation from the hardware store.
 The idea for the nunchucks came from Catch My Party.

 Tip: If you don’t want the balloons to fly up to the ceiling don’t use helium.
 We were going to anchor them to the floor which is why I used helium.

 Once all the bad guys had been defeated we played games.

+First we played the Ninja Turtle Pizza Game.
 Since the Ninja Turtles love pizza, the kids tried to get pizzas into a pizza box.
 I found mini frisbees at Party City and printed a picture of a pizza onto brown circle labels.
 I got the mini pizza box from Papa Murphy’s.
 The pizza game idea is from Catch My Party.

 Games were followed by pizza & cake.
 The cake is from Kroger.
 I put all the nunchucks in the goody bags while they ate to avoid disaster.